manning/MergeAlgorithms/README.md

 ```
 Is that a good solution?

-If we want to provide a good text search system on a small machine, then:
+If we want to provide a good text search system on a small machine:
- 1. For speed we need to index.
+ 1. For speed, we need to index.
  2. For a good trade-off on memory use/time efficiency, we probably keep the dictionary in memory
    but we need to keep all the postings lists on disk
  3. For acceptable speed when working with postings lists on disk, we need to have an algorithm
    that streams postings from disk and just iterates once forward through the
    postings list.
 A hard disk does not support efficient random access.
- 4. Algorithms that do this for two or more lists simultaneously are referred to
+   Algorithms that do this for two or more lists simultaneously are referred to
    as "merge algorithms".
 The name is maybe misleading, since we sometimes, e.g.,
    intersect rather than merging lists, but the name is traditional.
- 5. The secret to such algorithms working is consistently *sorting* postings lists.
+ 4. The secret to such algorithms being efficient is consistently *sorting* postings lists.

-*2.*
+**2.**
-Let's first write a simple routine to do an "AND" query - we intersect two postings lists.
+Let's first write a simple routine to do an "AND" query – we intersect two postings lists.
-We've provided in `Intersect.java` enough of a skeleton for some code that loads postings
+We've provided in `Intersect.java` (in `src`) enough of a skeleton for some code that loads postings
 lists and tries to intersect pairs of them.
 Here's one potential solution:

 ```